y-shafiee/Stock-Price-Prediction--Lstm/README.md

-# M Meta Stock Price Prediction with LSTM
+# Meta Stock Price Prediction with LSTM

 > Time-series forecasting of **Meta (META)** daily stock prices using an LSTM network in TensorFlow/Keras.